 This was the most challenging part, as we had to sort through the PLC control system and come up with a gas safety circuit that would satisfy the requirements of Energy Safe Standards.

-We also realised at the time that some additional electrical modifications would be required to meet electrical standards, particularly the additional earthing of components.
+We also realized at the time that some additional electrical modifications would be required to meet electrical standards, particularly the additional earthing of components.

 That being said, it is still a quick turnaround, given this was the first installation of this model.
 Getting focused time from local contractors is always hard, as they juggle numerous jobs.